Jump to Recipe Print Recipe

 • Salt – Use either sea salt or kosher salt.

-• Yeast – I used active dry yeast.
-I have not tested rapid yeast.
+• Yeast – I used active dry yeast but rapid yeast also works well.
 ALWAYS double-check the label to ensure your yeast brand is gluten free.
 (Note: Red Star Platinum Yeast is NOT gluten free!)

 I always use purified water when making sourdough or baking with yeast.
 Chlorine and chemicals in our tap water can kill your yeast and inhibit the rise.
 If you want the best rise, you must use purified water that doesn’t contain these chemicals.